 A pop-up restaurant, located at The Branch at 1501 offering Laotian cuisine is SapSap.
 The company name, SapSap means “Delicious, Delicious.”
 Owner Alex Hanesakda lives to share his family’s story through his business.

-Back in Asia, their journey started.
-Alex’s father fought alongside the US Troops.
-After fighting in the Vietnam War, a new way of life began.
+Their journey started back in Asia.
+After Hanesakda’s father fought alongside the US Troops in the Vietnam War, a new way of life began.

-Like many Laotians, fleeing from his homeland was the start of his families American Dream.
-Then, the farmlands of Burlington became home to the Hanesakdas.
+Like many Laotians, fleeing from his homeland was the start of his family’s American Dream.
+After coming to America, the farmlands of Burlington became home to the Hanesakdas.

 “Being the only Asian family for miles, and not speaking English, we were outsiders from the start,” Hanesakda says.

 Buying, butchering, and preparing cows nose-to-tail is a part of their cooking style.
 As a child, Hanesakda’s parents invited neighbors for Laotian BBQ.
 That was the start of their community engagement.
 Now, it’s the foundation of Hanesakda’s business.

 The soul behind SapSap is his mother.
 Making and selling her egg rolls for extra cash was inspiring to her son.
 As always, using high-quality ingredients is a staple to the company.
 In 2015, Hanesakda’s dreams became a reality.
 The twist on traditional Laotian food was born.

 Heart, Soul, & Wholesale

 SapSap is a farm-to-table kind of business.
 The process begins at farms in Southeastern Wisconsin.
 Products then make their way to local grocers.
 Shop at Malicki’s Piggly Wiggly in Mount Pleasant and Gooseberries Fresh Food Market in Burlington to get SapSap sausages.
 Bring it home for the whole family to enjoy.